Herbert Kickl: FPÖ parliamentary leader

 Kickl resumed his seat in the National Council on 24 May and became managing officer of the FPÖ parliamentary faction.
 He was re-elected in the September election.
 Kickl received over 75,000 personal votes, the second-highest number of any candidate behind only Sebastian Kurz, and more than twice as many as FPÖ top candidate and leader Norbert Hofer.
 He became chairman of the FPÖ faction after the election.

 Kickl and Hofer were considered unofficial "dual leaders" and often came into conflict.
 While Hofer sought to take a moderate line, Kickl positioned himself as "the true party leader" and pushed for hardline stances on a number of issues.
 He took a strict position against the government's response to the COVID-19 pandemic, spreading misinformation, opposing vaccination, and attending anti-lockdown protests.
 He was criticised by Hofer over his refusal to wear a mask in the National Council.

-FPÖ chairman
+FPÖ chairman (2021–present)

 In May 2021, Kickl voiced his desire to run as lead candidate for the FPÖ in the next federal election.
 On 1 June, Hofer announced his resignation as party chairman.
 Kickl was the sole candidate to succeed him.
 He was unanimously designated as chairman by the executive committee on 7 June and confirmed on 19 June with 88% support.

+In the 2024 Austrian legislative election held on 29 September, the FPÖ gained a plurality of seats in the National Council, the Party's support increased from 16% to 28.85% of the vote, placing first and achieving its best result in the party's history.
+However, no party in parliament agreed to form a coalition with it or agree to have Kickl become Chancellor, which led to President Alexander Van der Bellen asking outgoing chancellor Karl Nehammer of the ÖVP to form a new government on 22 October.
+In response, Kickl criticised Van der Bellen for breaking with the "tried and tested normal processes" of asking the leading party in the election to form a government and pledged that "Today is not the end of the story".
+Since then, the party has rapidly surged upwards, reaching 35-37% in different polls from December 2024.

+After Nehammer failed to form a government and resigned as chancellor in January 2025, Kickl received a mandate from Van der Bellen to form the next government on 6 January.
+However, Kickl was also unable to form a government and returned his mandate on 12 February.